jphjga/Online-Hospital-Inventory-Management-System/README.md

 4. Migrate all models to automatically create the

-database. you can also create the databases tables manually as presented in the models folder.
+   database. you can also create the database manually.

+--important note: remember to configure the application to access your local server.

 5. The system wil be ready for use.

-Contribution
+--Contribution

 We welcome contributions to improve the system